asinghamgoodwin/MonitoringTheFuture-getting-started/Getting-started-markdown.md

   - For a question like *V2566: BY18 34230 EVER VAPE (p.
 56, 12th
     grade)*, what does 70% missing mean? were some large amount of participants not asked?
+  - In SAS, I do `proc freq` a ton, just to check up on how my data manipulation is going, and catch any surprises.
+What’s the corresponding workflow in R?